pyscsd/steamCloudSaveDownloader/README.md

 Right now scsd supports the following notification system whenever scsd finishes the download process or encountered error.
 Please refer to [Config File](https://github.com/pyscsd/steamCloudSaveDownloader/wiki/Config-File) for setting options
 - Discord
 - Script

+## Scheduled Run
+The saves will be download and saved locally only if you execute scsd. scsd relies on external scheduler to run automatically.

+- For Windows users you can run it with [Task Scheduler](https://github.com/pyscsd/steamCloudSaveDownloader/wiki/Windows-Task-Scheduler.md)
+- For Linux/Mac users you can run it with [cron](https://wiki.archlinux.org/title/cron)

 ## Rate Limit
 Even though this program does not use Steam API directly.
 This program still complies to Steam maximum API calls limit (100,000) per day.
 This program will limit itself to 85% of the usage (which is 85,000).
 Once exceed the aforementioned limit, the program will stop sending requests to Steam.